Automotive industry in Indonesia: Chevrolet

 Chevrolet manufactured the Spin MPV in Bekasi, Indonesia between 2013 and 2015.

 Chevrolet was one of the most popular brands in Indonesia until the 1960s.
 In particular the 210-series sold well.
 Later, the Chevrolet badge was mainly used on various Isuzu products like the Chevrolet LUV and Trooper.

 The brand was re-introduced in Indonesia in 2001 with the Chevrolet Tavera, a rebadged Isuzu Panther, and the imported Zafira and Blazer V6 4x4.
 In 2002, the locally assembled Opel Blazer was renamed to Chevrolet Blazer.
 It was sold alongside GM dealers, known as GM AutoWorld also marketed the Subaru Forester and Subaru Impreza since 2002.

 In 2005, GM ended Blazer production in Indonesia, effectively rendering their manufacturing plant in Bekasi as dormant.
 GM then imported and sold Chevrolet-badged Daewoo cars from Thailand and South Korea.
 In 2013, the plant was reopened to manufacture the Chevrolet Spin MPV for the Southeast Asian market.
 Prior to the reopening, GM stated that the Bekasi plant was a critical part of GM's growth strategy in Indonesia and Southeast Asia.
 The plant's location met GM's philosophy of "build where we sell and source where we build."
-The plant was closed in 2015, and all 500 employees were laid off.
-Chevrolet vehicles were then imported until 2020.
+The Bekasi plant was closed on 1 July 2015.
+Chevrolet vehicles were then imported until march 2020.